averbraeck/djutils/docs/djutils/logging.md

 ## Introduction

-The 'tinylog' package (see [https://tinylog.org](https://tinylog.org), is a very fast and small set of logger classes.
-Tinylog is extended with several helper classes to make logging more fine-grained and easier to control.
-The most important extension provided in the DJUTILS package is the so-called CategoryLogger.
+The 'logback' package combined with 'slf4j' (see [https://www.slf4j.org/](https://www.slf4j.org/) and [https://logback.qos.ch/](https://logback.qos.ch/), is a very fast and small set of logger classes. slf4j/logback is extended with several helper classes to make logging more fine-grained and easier to control.
+The most important extension provided in the DJUTILS package is the so-called `CategoryLogger`.
 This is a logger that has categories that can be treated in different ways.
 An example of the use of a logger with a category, where we have categories `Cat.BASE` and `Cat.ADVANCED`:

 ```java
 CategoryLogger.filter(Cat.BASE).debug("Parameter {} initialized correctly", param1.toString());